 Students making application for student teaching must secure the approval and signature of their adviser, their methods instructor and their observation teacher.
+Graduate students taking student teaching or advanced student teaching must be approved by the Graduate Office.

 Off-Campus Instruction